 Where to Stay

 Most people visit Olpererhütte for a day when vacationing in the Zillertal region in summer.
 There are many small towns in the region with a big choice of hotels, apartments, and Airbnbs.

 We stayed at Landhaus Klausnerhof, a self-catering accommodation in Aschau.
 It was a good location to explore the region, but only because we had a car.
 Also, they require a minimum stay of 5 nights in summer.

 If you are looking for a good central location that’s also perfect for a day trip to Olpererhütte, then we recommend staying in Mayrhofen.
 It’s just 30 min drive from the start of the Olpererhut hike, you can take a bus from here, there’s also a train station, and there are lots of other facilities in town.
-You can find Mayrhofen accommodations on Booking.com or on Airbnb.
+You can find the best deals for Mayrhofen accommodations on Booking.com.

 Olpererhütte Hike FAQ

 The scenery at Olpererhütte and Olperer bridge is one of the most beautiful mountain landscapes in Austrian Tyrol.
 So yes, it’s absolutely worth a long drive and an uphill hike.